statycc/pymwp/docs/examples.md

 pymwp analyzes programs written in C language.
 The project repository `c_files` directory contains many examples.

-### Program Categories
+## Program Categories

-: :material-hand-wave-outline: **Basics**<br/>Programs performing operations that correspond to simple derivation trees.
+!!! info " "

-: :material-infinity: **Infinite**<br/>Programs that are assigned matrices that always contain infinite coefficients, no matter the choices.
+    : :material-hand-wave-outline: &nbsp; **Basics**<br/>Programs performing operations that correspond to simple derivation trees.

-: :octicons-move-to-end-24: **Not Infinite**<br/>Programs that are assigned matrices that do not always contain infinite coefficients.
+    : :material-infinity: &nbsp; **Infinite**<br/>Programs that are assigned matrices that always contain infinite coefficients, no matter the choices.

-: :material-circle-outline: **Original Paper**<br/>Examples taken from or inspired by paper "A Flow Calculus of mwp-Bounds for Complexity Analysis".
+    : :octicons-move-to-end-24: &nbsp; **Not Infinite**<br/>Programs that are assigned matrices that do not always contain infinite coefficients.

-: :material-asterisk: **Implementation Paper**<br/>Examples from paper "mwp-Analysis Improvement and Implementation: Realizing Implicit Computational Complexity".
+    : :material-circle-outline: &nbsp; **Original Paper**<br/>Examples taken from or inspired by paper "A Flow Calculus of mwp-Bounds for Complexity Analysis".

-: :material-dots-horizontal: **Other**<br/>Other programs of interest.
+    : :material-asterisk: &nbsp; **Implementation Paper**<br/>Examples from "mwp-Analysis Improvement and Implementation: Realizing Implicit Computational Complexity".

-<style>.md-content .md-typeset dd {margin-left:0}</style>
+    : :material-dots-horizontal: &nbsp; **Other**<br/>Other programs of interest.

 <h3>Demo</h3>